OsvaldoNavarroG/rag-evaluation-project/README.md

 ## 3. Evaluation Gap

 Traditional heuristic metrics underestimate semantic correctness.
+Two things follow on a small corpus: the heuristic vs LLM *groundedness* gap is large (~0.45 vs ~1.0), and LLM-judged *correctness* saturates at 1.00 because the questions are simple enough that the judge passes every answer.
+Both are why the LLM-as-judge numbers belong in this methodology discussion rather than on a results scoreboard.

 Observed gap: